nus-cs2103-AY2021S2/ip/docs/README.md

 There are three different tasks, namely, todo, event and deadline.
 <br> There are different commands used to facilitate the adding of different tasks to the program as seen below.

+Notes:
-<br> Note: Commands are case-insensitive.
+* Commands are case-insensitive.
 The program only takes in command in lower alphabets.
-<br> Users should add ONE task at a time.
+* Users should add ONE task at a time.

 #### `todo`
 Todo command add a todo task which requires task description and no other field as input.

-<br> Format: `todo` description`
+Format: `todo` description

 Examples:
 * `todo CNY visiting`